zchyde/brooklinebooksmith.com/_events/2016-10/tania-unsworth---brightwood-natasha-lowe---the-marvelous-magic-of-miss-mabel.md

 ---

-Two stellar children’s authors share their magical, spooky new novels just in time for Halloween.&nbsp;
+Two stellar children’s authors share their magical, spooky new novels just in time for Halloween.

 ***Brightwood:*** Daisy has never left her home of Brightwood Hall, a labyrinth filled with animals and talking portraits.
 But her mother vanishes, and Daisy finds herself besieged by a menacing stranger who wants Brightwood for himself.